4k4xs4pH1r3/offensive-security/Virtualization/vmware.md

 That means the VMWare keys now are signed.

-UEFI Secure Boot is working in Linux & Windows VM's!!!
+UEFI Secure Boot is working in Linux & Windows VMs!!!

 #